felipegb94/RapidPT/README.md

   </tr>
 </table>

 **2. Reliable:** RapidPT has been validated against SnPM and a simple permutation testing implementation.
 Three validation measurements were used: the KL-Divergence between max null distributions, the corrected p-values, and the resampling risk.
 Hundreds of validation runs have been done with various neuroimaging datasets composed from 50 up to 400 subjects.
-For more information on the performance of RapidPT refer to the reference papers.
+For more information on the performance of RapidPT refer to the reference paper.

 <table style="width:100%">
   <tr>